capstanlqc/omegat-guides/docs/_includes/omt-inst-verif.md

         ![](../_assets/img/edge-keep-download.gif)

-2. Double-click the installer file to start the installation wizard.
+2. When the download is complete, double-click the installer file to start the installation wizard.

 3. Windows Defender might show a dialog warning against the risk of running an unrecognized app.